redrickoshea/prac04/README.md

 This exercise illustrates a use case for exceptions and gives you experience in raising and handling exceptions.

-The below `BankAccount` class has been implemented correctly but it requires some exception handling.
+The below `BankAccount` class has been implemented correctly, but it requires some exception handling.
+A JUnit unit test class called `TestBankAccount` has been provided for your convenience.

-Copy and paste the code into new `BankAccount.java` file under the `bank` package.
+You will find the following code in the `BankAccount.java` file under the `bank` package:

 ```java
 package bank;

 public class BankAccount {
     private int funds;

     /**